MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-DocIntelligence/README.md

 This is an introductory workshop on Microsoft Fabric.
 Please follow as described below.

-- If you're choosing the `Infrastructure via Azure Portal`, please start [here](#step-1-set-up-your-azure-environment).
+- If you're choosing the `Infrastructure via Azure Portal`, please start [here with Set Up Your Azure Environment](#step-1-set-up-your-azure-environment) section.
 - If you're choosing the `Infrastructure via Terraform` approach:
     1. Please follow the [Terraform guide](./terraform-infrastructure/) to deploy the necessary Azure resources for the workshop.
     2. Then, follow each [each section](#step-1-set-up-your-azure-environment) but `skip the creation of each resource`.